 4. Better Options

-Non-Jewish foreigners may naturalize after living in the country for at least three years while holding permanent residency, renouncing any previous citizenships, and demonstrating knowledge in the Hebrew language.
+Non-Jewish foreigners may naturalize after living in the country for at least three years while holding permanent residency, renouncing any previous citizenships, and demonstrating knowledge of the Hebrew language.

 Israel is located in Western Asia and is the largest Jewish country in the world.
 It is a democratic country, sharing borders with Lebanon, Syria, Egypt, and other Middle Eastern countries of the world.

 As a Jew, you will be pleased to know that Israel is willing to offer its citizenship for free.
-So, if you are looking to escape minority prosecution, Israel is a good place to go.
+So, if you are looking to get a second passport, Israel is a good place to go.
 You will be offered a series of advantages which you can benefit from.
+Moreover, Israeli passport holders can enjoy visa-free entry to 151 countries.

 Benefits of Having an Israel Passport